Yakupacs/Ecole42_Printf/README.md

-*I working Printf project with 42 Istanbul*
+*I am working on Printf project at 42 Istanbul*

 ---------------------